trivoallan/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 #.
 Enter the message body.
 Messages can use HTML styling, including text
    formatting and links.
-The same options are available for your email messages as for the Studio HTML Component.
+The same options are available for your email messages as for the HTML Component in Studio.
 See :ref:`Working with HTML Components`.

 #.
 Click **Send Email**.
 The status of the message displays in the **Pending